Electricity in Great Britain: Export and import

+The longest links are the North Sea cables with Norway and Denmark, at 720 kilometres.

 The export of electricity was 1–3% of consumption between 2004 and 2009.
-According to IEA the UK was the sixth highest electricity importer, importing 11 TWh, after Brazil (42 TWh), Italy (40 TWh), United States (33 TWh), Netherlands (16 TWh) and Finland (14 TWh).
+According to the IEA, by that time the UK was the sixth highest electricity importer, importing 11 TWh, after Brazil (42 TWh), Italy (40 TWh), United States (33 TWh), Netherlands (16 TWh) and Finland (14 TWh).

-There are also future plans to lay cables to link the GB grid with Iceland (Icelink) and Norway (Scotland–Norway interconnector).
+The 1.4 GW NeuConnect with Germany is under construction.
+There are also future plans to lay cables to link the GB grid with Iceland (Icelink).
+A 1.4 GW Scotland–Norway interconnector project was abandoned in 2023 after it lost the support of the Norwegian government.

-The longest cable, North Sea Link, is 720-kilometre long to connect Blyth, Northumberland, north-eastern England, to Kvilldall, south-western Norway.

 Pricing

-The electricity market is deregulated in the UK, and the cost per MWh for much of the generated electricity is paid at the locational marginal price.
-The price is traded on a spot market APX Power UK owned by the APX Group.
+The electricity market is deregulated in the UK, and the cost per MWh for much of the generated electricity is paid at the locational marginal price, which is occasionally negative during low consumption and high winds, starting in 2019.
+Domestic customers on pass-through wholesale tariffs such as Octopus Agile can access these negative prices.
+Negative pricing incidents have been increasing: 2022 had 29 hours with negative price, 2023 had 107, and 2024 had at least 149.
+The price is traded on a spot market (APX Power UK owned by the APX Group).

 Electricity billing

 In the UK, an electricity supplier is a retailer of electricity.
 For each supply point the supplier has to pay the various costs of transmission, distribution, meter operation, data collection, tax etc. The supplier then adds in energy costs and the supplier's own charge.